The Clover Valley Beer Festival is a Metro Vancouver’s beer-tasting event that takes place in August at the Cloverdale Fairgrounds.

 When and Where

-The Clover Valley Beer Festival took place on Saturday, August 11th, from noon until 5 pm at the Bill Reid Millennium Amphitheatre at the Cloverdale Fairgrounds.
-The address of the venue is 17728 64th Avenue in Surrey.
+Before the 2020 Clover Valley Beer Festival was cancelled because of the coronavirus pandemic, it was scheduled to take place on Saturday, August 8th, from noon until 5 pm.
+The location would have been the Bill Reid Millennium Amphitheatre at the Cloverdale Fairgrounds, which is at 17728 64th Avenue in Surrey.

 Beer Festival Admission & Prices

-Tickets to the Clover Valley Beer Festival cost between $45 and $60.
+In 2019, tickets to the Clover Valley Beer Festival cost between $45 and $70.
+2023 details will likely be similar.

-General admission cost $45 (or $50.50 with taxes and fees) when purchased in advance online.
-Included in the price were a sampling mug and 3 drink tokens.
+The last time the event took place general admission cost about $45 (or around $50 or so with taxes and fees) when purchased in advance online.
+Included in the price was a sampling mug and 5 drink tokens.

-VIP passes cost $60 (plus taxes and fees) online and included the same sampling mug plus 10 beer tokens and access to an express entry line.
+“All Access” passes cost $70 (plus taxes and fees) online and included the same sampling mug plus 10 beer tokens and access to an express entry line.
+It also included a smokie for lunch and a souvenir hat.
+This compared to $60 for a similar VIP pass the year before (but we don’t think that included the hat).

-Additional drink tokens could be purchased with cash or credit cards in groups of 5 for $8.75 or 10 for $17.50, which means $1.75 per drink sample.
+Additional drink tokens could have been purchased with cash or credit cards.
+In 2019 they cost around $8.75 for five or $17.50 for ten, which meant $1.75 per drink sample.

 What to Expect

-Similar to other large Lower Mainland beer festivals, 40 or so breweries featuring over 80 different beers participated at the Cloverdale event.
+Similar to other large Lower Mainland beer festivals, 40 or so breweries featuring over 80 different beers participated at the Cloverdale event in 2019.

 Ticketholders got to wander around, enjoy the live music and spend their tokens on beer samples from the various breweries.
 There were also food vendors to buy lunch and other snacks from.

-Below is a very basic schedule for the Cloverdale event in 2018.
+Below is a very basic schedule for the Cloverdale event from 2019.
+2023 details are to be confirmed.

 - 12:00 pm – Doors open